inverno-io/inverno-mods/inverno-base/README.md

 - the `KeyScope` which binds an instance to an arbitrary key
 - the `ThreadScope` which binds an instance to the current thread
 - the `ReactorScope` which binds an instance to the current reactor's thread.
-This is very similar to the `ThreadScope` but this throws an `IllegalStateException` when used outside the scope of the reactor (ie. the current thread is not a reactor thread).
+This is very similar to the `ThreadScope` but this throws an `IllegalStateException` when used outside the scope of the reactor (i.e. the current thread is not a reactor thread).

 > Particular care must be taken when using this technique in order to avoid resource leaks.
 For instance, when a scoped instance is no longer in use, it should be cleaned explicitly as references can be strongly reachable.
 The `KeyScope` exposes the `remove()` for this purpose.
 Also when using prototype bean instance, the destroy method, if any, may not be invoked if the instance is reclaimed before it can be destroyed, as a result you should avoid using such bean instances within scope beans.

+## Concurrent API

+The concurrent API defines services facilitating the creation of concurrent multithreaded applications based on a reactor threading model using [Netty][netty].

+It especially provides the `Reactor` interface used to obtain `EventLoopGroup` instances backed by a root event loop group in order to reuse event loops across different network servers or clients running in the same application.

+It also defines a lock-free `CommandExecutor` which guarantees that commands are executed in sequence without thread locking.

+## Converter API

+The converter API provides interfaces and classes for building converters, decoders or encoders which are basically used to decode/encode objects of a given type from/to objects of another type.

 ### Basic converter